ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 ETS4 Format is not supported, it does not contain DPT information.
 2. upload your ETS Export XML in the adapter via the GA XML-Import dialog
 3. Import will immediatelly start after file selection and give a status report after completion.
 After the successful import a message shows how much objects where recognized.
+An error dialog will shop problems during import and gives hints how to clean up the ets database.
-More detailed information could be found in the log.
+Additional information could be found in the log.

 Hint on ETS configuration:
 If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.